brianlian38/skin-lesion-analyzer/README.md

 # skin-lesion-analyzer
-Artificial Intelligence powered model to identify and diagnose a given skin lesion
+Artificial Intelligence powered model to identify and diagnose a given skin lesion as cancerous or benign.

-Currently Under Construction
+Needs to be updated to increase accuracy (currently ~80%).